 Juan Antonio Samaranch, the former president of the International Olympic Committee (IOC) was the initiator of this museum.
 It was founded in June 1993 and is the second most visited museum in Switzerland.
 Learn about main themes—the Olympic Games starting with ancient Greek up to the latest summer and winter games—during your next Lausanne, Switzerland vacation.

 Art brut, the synonym for ‘Outsider Art’ or literally translated ‘Raw Art’ or ‘Rough Art’ is a label created by the French artist Jean Dubuffet.
 A lot of ‘Outsider Art’ show extreme mental states, unconventional ideas or fantasy worlds.
 Jean Dubuffet’s collection, containing thousands of works, can be visited in Lausanne.

 This museum is completely focused on photography.
 There are various exhibitions to visit.
 A great collection can be admired in eight rooms on four floors.

 Location and Map

 Lausanne is situated in the south-western part of Switzerland, on the shores of Lake Geneva, 65 km (40.4 miles) from the closest airport Geneva, 30 km (18.6 miles) from Montreux and 230 km (143 miles) from Zurich.
 Lausanne can also be reached by international trains (3 hours and 40 minutes by TGV from Paris), by Pendolino from Milan and Intercity from Frankfurt or Munich.
 The travel time by train from Geneva is 40 min.
-Lausanne can also be reached by boat (across the Lake Geneva).
+You can also begin your Lausanne, Switzerland vacation by traveling on a boat (across the Lake Geneva).